So what are we comparing?

 • Linux generally provides a more satisfactory end-user experience because most distributions are compatible with common hardware and software, particularly when it comes to things like graphics cards and Java compatibility.
 FreeBSD is more efficient for server and network applications, especially because of its ability to optimize disk input/output functions.
 While it won’t support as many hardware options as Linux, it’s much easier to configure and manage a FreeBSD system.

 • Software that comes with Linux distributions or found in their repositories is usually only available in pre-compiled binary form.
-FreeBSD also lets you use its port system to compile, install and customize directly from source.
+FreeBSD also lets you use its port system to compile, install and customize directly from the source.

 • The default shell in Linux is “bash” but the default in FreeBSD is “tcsh", which is not friendly to scripting as compared to “bash” or “sh” in Linux.